 If you’re on a calorie deficit diet and are trying to lose weight, yep calories really do count.
 These lower calorie brands can help you enjoy ice cream which might otherwise send you over your calorie allowance.
-However, studies also show that you’re much more likely to over consume lower calorie foods as you subconsciously allow yourself too eat more, because they are lower in calories and ’thus healthier’.
+However, studies also show that you’re much more likely to over-consume lower calorie foods as you subconsciously allow yourself to eat more because they are lower in calories and ’thus healthier’.

 BUT just because they’re lower in calories…does that mean that they’re healthier?

 Before you start booing, I’m not saying you shouldn’t eat your favourite ice cream or should avoid these brands.
 As a nutritionist, i just can’t help questioning ingredients in foods and looking underneath some of the marketing ‘bumph’ that food companies use to sell to us.

 Real dairy ice cream is typically made up of 3 main ingredients cream, sugar, and eggs.

 Big brand Haagen Daz uses fresh cream, condensed skimmed milk, sugar, egg yolk and vanilla extract in their vanilla ice cream.
 (216 calories per 1/4 tub).